 Vegan vanilla pudding recipe

-- 1/4 cup cornstarch - or potato starch (see note)
+- 6 tablespoons cornstarch - or potato starch (see note)

 - In a small saucepan, whisk together the sugar, cornstarch, and salt.
 Slowly pour in the oat milk, whisking to completely dissolve the dry ingredients.